 He added: “As career firefighters we know that every day men and women in fire and rescue services around the world risk their own lives to save the lives of others.

 “Bravery and selfless devotion are inherent in every firefighter – it’s what drives them to join the service and commit, without question, to environments that many people could never even imagine.

 “It is therefore appropriate that we mark their sacrifice on this day.”

 The disaster unfolded shortly after 11.20am on Friday, August 25, 1972 when crews from the former Glasgow Fire Service raced to the scene of a ferocious blaze at the Sher Brothers’ warehouse in Kilbirnie Street.

 Divisional Officer Andrew Quinn, Leading Fireman Alistair Crofts, Fireman Iain Bermingham, Fireman Allan Finlay, Fireman William Hooper, Fireman Duncan McMillan and Fireman James Rook all lost their lives that day.

 To honour Glasgow's fallen firefighters, the Firefighters' Heritage Trail has been created to tell the stories of some of the people and places that have played an important part in the history of firefighting in Glasgow.

-More information on this is available at www.firescotland.gov.uk/the-firefighters-heritage-trail and people can find further information on SFRS heritage at www.firescotland.gov.uk/about-us/our-heritage.
+People can find further information on SFRS heritage at www.firescotland.gov.uk/about-us/who-we-are/our-heritage.